ckoval7/df-aggregator/README.md

 # DF Aggregator

 ## New Features December 2020:
+- Added option to invert (uninvert?) the DOA bearing.
+If you're using a KerberosSDR, keep this option checked.
 - LOBs are drawn for each receiver.
 The orange lines extending from each receiver show the direction the signal is coming from.
 Currently the line is fixed to 40km draw distance.